-For the fiscal period from June 3, 2021 (commencement of operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.
+With respect to (i) the Emerging Markets Value Fund and the International Value Fund, for the fiscal years ended December 31, 2022, 2023 and 2024, and (ii) the Value Fund, for the fiscal period from August 31, 2023 (commencement of operations) to December 31, 2023 and the fiscal year ended December 31, 2024, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.

 Securities of "Regular Broker-Dealers."
 The Funds are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that each Fund held during its most recent fiscal year.
-During the fiscal year ended December 31, 2022, the Funds did not hold any securities of their "regular brokers or dealers."
+During the fiscal year ended December 31, 2024, the Funds held securities of their "regular brokers and dealers" as follows: